joshbroton/Squeaky/README.md

 Squeaky Clean
 =============
-A new fast and clean WordPress boilerplate.
+Version 0.2 of a fast and clean WordPress theme boilerplate.
+Total download without images is <400k.

-Version 0.2

 Changelog